• Skip to primary navigation

 Ingredients

-• 2 cups of coconut palm sugar raw organic cane sugar works too
+• 2 cups any type of brown sugar (440g) coconut sugar, raw cane sugar works fine

 Instructions

-• Add the sugar to a large saucepan and turn on medium heat.
+• Add the sugar to an old (preferably non stick) large saucepan and turn on medium heat.

 • Use a wooden spoon or spatula and begin to slowly stir.
-The sugar will start to dissolve and turn into a syrup consistency while darkening.
+The sugar will start to dissolve and turn into a syrup consistency and then gradually darken (this will take several minutes).

 • If the sugar begins to smoke too quickly then reduce the flame or switch off the stove and continue to stir while charring the sugar.

-• Once the sugar darkens to a dark brown almost but NOT black (don't let it go black or it will be too bitter) in colour remove from the stove and carefully add the hot water.
-The saucepan will yield plenty of steam and splutter which is normal but please be very careful when following this step and add the water slowly - keep on stirring the pan.
+• Immediately, remove the saucepan from the stove and carefully add the hot water.
+The saucepan will yield plenty of steam and may splutter which is normal but please be very careful when following this step and add the water slowly - keep on stirring the liquid.

-• Once the sauce is formed, allow to cool before adding the pink salt and pour into a sauce bottle.
+• Once the sauce is formed add the pink salt and allow to completely cool.

 Notes